ascholerChemeketa/cs160Reader/_sources/ImpactsOfComputing/SmartLocks.rst

 **B. According to your sources, how does the technology use computation?**

 The exact data is not described well.
-The user has a smart phone app that they use to control the technology.
+The user has a smartphone app that they use to control the technology.
 The lock must receive some kind of information that allows it to see what device is sending the signal to open and only admit residents—so there must be some kind of unique ID for each resident.